Skip to Content

 Habitat Conservation

 Climate change, invasive species, habitat degradation, and ecosystem fragmentation are putting national park landscapes at risk.
-NPF’s Habitat Conservation program supports high priority ecosystem restoration and resiliency projects to help ensure the biodiverse ecosystems in our parks remain vibrant.
+NPF’s Habitat Conservation program supports high priority ecosystem restoration, resiliency, and research projects to help ensure the biodiverse ecosystems in our parks remain vibrant.

 • A couple sea turtles paddle on the sand towards the water at sunset